Darrell Blocker: Intelligence career

 Blocker began his career as an intelligence analyst for the United States Air Force.
 He served for four years, from 1987 to 1990, before separating honorably.

 He then joined the Central Intelligence Agency's (CIA) Directorate of Operations, formally known as the Clandestine Service, around 1990.
 Blocker wrote his CIA entrance essay about the First Palestinian Intifada, and concluded that: "every nation in history that has fought and won actual territory, actual ground, them giving it back — it just hasn’t happened."

 Blocker was a CIA operations officer, Chief of Station, deputy director of Counterterrorism Center (CTC) under Michael D'Andrea, and later Chief of Africa Division.
 Subsequently, he went on to lead the CIA training division at Camp Peary, Virginia, better known as "The Farm".
 Throughout his 28-year career, Blocker served in 10 countries, among them Senegal, Burundi, Uganda (undercover; beginning in 2003), Niger, Nigeria, Somalia, Morocco, and Pakistan.
 He said: "I’ve had 27 addresses in my 56 years -- 22 of those as an adult."
 He recruited and developed undercover sources and spies who would provide intelligence about potential threats and targets in his area of responsibility.
 He began playing music as part of his espionage duties in Senegal in 1996.
 While undercover in Uganda, Blocker became a minor celebrity as lead singer in a popular local band in the capital city of Kampala, known as the "Kampala Jazz All-Stars".

 He began learning about Judaism while he was in college, and began wearing a chai as a pendant.
-In 2017 Blocker converted to Judaism, after two years of study.
-He identifies as a Conservative Jew.
+In 2017 he converted to Judaism.
+He identifies as a conservative Jew.

 Blocker retired from the CIA in 2018, as the most senior black officer in its Directorate of Operations.
 He had a rank equivalent to a 3-star general.
 Upon retirement, he was awarded the CIA's Distinguished Career Intelligence Medal.